dog-girl-juno/Junos-dot-files/README.md

 run xrandr in your terminal to get the proeper outputs. rather than declairing the correct orientation i used arandr in the CLI because im lazy.

 6) if you are on an amd card, comment out the nvidia startup command at the begining of the i3 config file. this will be of no use to you and may cause conflicts

+7) For picom i am using picom-git from the AUR
+8) My alacritty config has been changed slightly and it took a while for me to track down the original file, so i figured i would post it here for others to use.